leverstock/Leverstock_Status/content/default/issues/2021-03-10-application-issues.md

 <br>

-**UPDATE - Mar 15 - 09:30 GMT -**\
+**UPDATE - Mar 15 - 10:12 GMT -**\
-Our 3rd Line team have been working on this all weekend and are engaged with the top leve support from Cisco.
-Currently the service is working and may not produce any difficulties today, however the team are working to confirm that the issue has been resolved.
+This incident remains active.
+Unfortunately there have been additional error logs generated on 14/03/2021 which are related to this issue.
+Various required changes, relating specifically to server side logging, have been identified which we believe will help in resolving the problem.
+That work is being planned at the moment and will be scheduled in as maintenance this evening.

 <br>